Growing Happy: Helping your teen understand their values for growth and wellbeing

 Taking stock of our values is a simple and enlightening process that we can benefit from when done regularly.
 As parents, we can facilitate a great conversation by asking our kids “What are three values that are most important to you”?
 Some examples might include: family, friendship, hard work, happiness, prosperity, kindness, strength, fun, trust, spirituality, accomplishment, helping others, etc.

-As you participate in this conversation:
+As you participate in this conversation to help your teen understand their values:

 1) Listen with an open mind and with curiosity.
 Your child’s personal values may be, and probably are, different from your own.
 It’s important not to judge or condemn, or you can guarantee the conversation won’t go far.